waqarsaleem/waqarsaleem.github.io/recommendation.md

 ### Submission

 Please share the above as an email to me with the title: "Material for recommendation letter".
-Please be decent and do not send me Word files.
+Please be decent and do not send Word files.

 ## Conditions and Expectations